 Dr. Kao prefers to perform the closed rhinoplasty technique whenever possible.
 This is a more difficult and time-consuming technique since it involves working through a small incision about the size of a keyhole.
 Dr. Kao’s primary goal is to ensure that the patient’s nose looks natural and untouched by making sure there is no visible scar.
 The majority of Dr. Kao’s rhinoplasty procedures are performed using the closed technique.
 Only on occasion will the open technique be utilized, such as when an extensive nasal tip reconstruction is needed.

-- Open Technique: An open technique utilizes an incision at the outer base of the nose between the nostrils.
+- Open Technique: The open technique utilizes an incision at the outer base of the nose between the nostrils.
 This technique may result in minor visible scarring, but it provides better visibility for Dr. Kao to adjust the underlying structures.

-- Closed Technique: A closed technique places all incisions inside the nasal cavity.
+- Closed Technique: The closed technique places all incisions inside the nasal cavity.
 This technique prevents any visible scarring and leaves the patient’s nose looking untouched, which is why it is Dr. Kao’s preferred technique.

 - Septoplasty: A septoplasty is performed on patients with a deviated septum.
 A deviated septum is a structural abnormality of the cartilage that separates your nasal passages.
 Deviated septums are common causes of breathing abnormalities.